 Running software from third parties is always a risk

 Please be aware that you run any third party software on your own risk.
-Three Rings cannot and will not take responsibility for any third party software and potential damage it can do to your computer or your Puzzle Pirates account or experience.
+Grey Havens cannot and will not take responsibility for any third party software and potential damage it can do to your computer or your Puzzle Pirates account or experience.

 Always be extremely careful when downloading and running software from third parties.
 Especially if the software promises something that sounds too good to be true - that kind of software almost always is designed to steal your account in some way and won't provide that magic promised service.